Cooper Triples in Attractive Three-Component Fermions: Implication for Hadron-Quark Crossover

-{We are grateful to} M. Horikoshi, T. Hatsuda, H. Yabu, E. Nakano, J. Takahashi, K. Nishimura, T. Hata, K. Ochi, and S. Akagami for useful discussion.
+{We are grateful to} {Y. Hidaka for reading the manuscript and giving us pertinent comments, and} M. Horikoshi, T. Hatsuda, H. Yabu, E. Nakano, J. Takahashi, K. Nishimura, T. Hata, K. Ochi, and S. Akagami for useful discussion.
 This work is supported by Grants-in-Aid for Scientific Research {provided by} JSPS {through Nos.\ 18H01211, 18H05406, and 20K14480.} S.T. was supported by the RIKEN Special Postdoctoral Researchers Program.